chimera-linux/cports/Usage.md

 * `tee`
 * `fakeroot`

+**Your `apk` must be dynamically linked.** This is because it is used together with `fakeroot` (e.g. for `binary-bootstrap`) and a statically linked copy prevents `LD_PRELOAD` from working, which would result in permission issues.

+**You need a recent Git snapshot of `apk-tools` at this point.** It is your responsibility to ensure that your `apk` is new enough (`cbuild` does some rudimentary testing that it's 3.x and non-static though) and compatible with `cbuild`.
+Your best bet is to use the same version as is packaged.

 You also need Linux kernel 3.8 or newer, with namespaces and cgroups enabled.
 Notably the following options must be enabled: